Texas Heartbeat Law

 More Information About the Texas Heartbeat Bill:

-• The Texas Heartbeat bill penalizes physicians for performing or inducing an abortion once a heartbeat is detected.
+• The Texas Heartbeat Law penalizes physicians for performing or inducing an abortion once a heartbeat is detected.

-• The Texas Heartbeat bill is different than heartbeat laws in other states that have been struck down, as it allows any person the ability to sue abortion providers for violating this law.
+• The Texas Heartbeat Law is different than heartbeat laws in other states that have been struck down, as it allows any person the ability to sue abortion providers for violating this law.

-• There is some opposition to the Heartbeat bill, but it comes from those who profit off of abortion and benefit from the taking of human life.
+• There is some opposition to the Texas Heartbeat Law, but it comes from those who profit off of abortion and benefit from the taking of human life.

 • Since 2013 Arkansas, Georgia, Iowa, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, Ohio, South Carolina, Tennessee, and most recently Idaho and Oklahoma, have all passed heartbeat bills in their state legislatures.

-• Key pro-life leaders supporting the Texas Heartbeat Bill: Abby Johnson, Gov. Greg Abbott, Ann Hettinger, Lauren Muzyka, Jason Jones, Kelly Shackelford, Janet Porter, Jonathan Saenz, Walter Weber, Pastor Frank Pomeroy, Tim Von Dohlen, Karen Garnett, Pastor Dave Welch, Jessica Colon, Tim Lambert.
+• Key pro-life leaders supporting the Texas Heartbeat Law: Abby Johnson, Gov. Greg Abbott, Ann Hettinger, Lauren Muzyka, Jason Jones, Kelly Shackelford, Janet Porter, Jonathan Saenz, Walter Weber, Pastor Frank Pomeroy, Tim Von Dohlen, Karen Garnett, Pastor Dave Welch, Joseph Walter, Jessica Colon, Tim Lambert.

 • Texas Values has a long history of crafting and passing pro-life legislation.
 Our President Jonathan Saenz was the lawyer for Gianna Jessen, a woman who survived an abortion.
 He also legally represented a pregnancy pro-life center and won a legal battle against a law school over his pro-life student organization when he was just a law student.